Research Team Collective

 Thesis title: Contextual determinants and participant perspectives on the common mental disorders and access to psychological treatments in UK ethnic minorities: Mixed methods study utilising data from the Adult Psychiatric Morbidity Surveys (APMS) (a CASE project with the National Centre for Social Research)

-This mixed methods PhD, funded by the Economic Social Research Council, will use nationally representative data to establish reasons behind the treatment gap for CMD in ethnic minority groups in the UK.
+This mixed methods PhD, funded by an ESRC LISS DTP Collaborative (CASE) Studentship, will use nationally representative data to establish reasons behind the treatment gap for Common Mental Disorders in ethnic minority groups in the UK, and is supervised by Dr Jayati Das-Munshi, Professor Stephani Hatch and Sally McManus.

 Thesis title: Employment and health: workings of the fit note

 Sarah is a clinical researcher interested in life course epidemiology and health inequalities.
-She is doing a PhD exploring work and mental health in south east London, using health care data from primary care and secondary mental health services.
+She is doing a PhD exploring work and mental health in south east London, using health care data from primary care and secondary mental health services, supervised by Professor Matthew Hotopf, Dr Ira Madan and Professor Stephani Hatch.

 Thesis title: The effects of the asylum process on mental health in Iranians and Afghan asylum seekers